anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 ## The Conversion of Paul (25 January) {#paul}

-According to rule 6 at the top of the [lectionary](https://www.churchofengland.org/prayer-and-worship/worship-texts-and-resources/common-worship/churchs-year/lectionary#p539a),
+According to [rule 6][Lectionary Rules] at the top of the lectionary,

 > If there are only two readings at the principal service on ... the Conversion of Paul ..., the reading from the Acts of the Apostles must always be used.